ctkelley/MultiPrecisionArrays.jl/README.md

 ## What's new?

- - v0.1.0: Better docs and ...
-   - I no longer export the constructors and the MPArray factorizations.
-You should only be using mplu, mplu!, mpglu, mpglu!, ...
-   - Notation and variable name change to conform with standard practice (TH --> TW for working precision, TL --> TF for factorization precision etc).
-If you just use the multiprecision factorizations with no options, you will not notice this.
-   - Explanation for why I am not excited about evaluating the residual in extended precision + a bit of support for that anyhow
-   - Replacing Polyester with [OhMyThreads](https://github.com/JuliaFolds2/OhMyThreads.jl) v0.5 or later.
-I am worried about [this](https://discourse.julialang.org/t/why-is-loopvectorization-deprecated/109547/74).

- - v0.1.1: Better docs and updated termination criterion (normwise backward error)

- - v0.1.2: Even better docs and ...
+ - v0.1.2: Better docs and ...
    - Krylov-IR for high precision residuals

 - v0.1.3: Still better docs and ..
    - Fixing a performance bug.
-   - Add options to termination criterion.
-Change default to small residuals.
+   - Add options to termination criterion. __Change default back to small residuals.__

+ - v0.1.4: Continuous improvement for the docs and ...
+    - Enable fine control of termination criteria parameters __(XXX!
+Adults only!)__

 ##  Can I complain about this package?

 Yes, but ...